ACK-J/MailFail/README.md

 - Is rua= or ruf= malformed?
 - If the pct= is lower than 100 the policy enforced is reduced.
 - If the pct= is lower than 100 the subdomain policy enforced is reduced.
-- Are the domains referenced within the record available to purcahse?
+- Are the domains referenced within the record available to purchase?
 - Does the subdomain policy default to the root policy?
 - OSINT link to DMARC.live.
 - Is a CNAME used by DMARC?
 - Can the domain and subdomain emails be spoofed?
 - Is there more than one DMARC record?
-- Are the domains specifed in RUA and RUF configured correctly to receive emails?
+- Are the domains specified in RUA and RUF configured correctly to receive emails?
-- Are the domains specifed in RUA and RUF configured to receive DMARC reports from any website?
+- Are the domains specified in RUA and RUF configured to receive DMARC reports from any website?
 ### DKIM
 - Brute force common DKIM selectors.
 - Does the record use a short key length? (<1024)